Tatsunoko Vs. Capcom: etc, etc, etc

 Farmer’s Diary, Day 2

 Some giant stone whale-shaped island in the sky is blocking the sun.
 My crops demanded retribution, so I shouldered my hoe and readied my hammer.
 Climbing a convenient beanstalk, I reached the whale and it spoke to me!
 It told me to explore it and find out why it’s slowly dying.
 What the hell am I supposed to do?
-I don’t know the first thing about whales. → Read the rest
+I don’t know the first thing about whales.
+Or islands.
+Especially flying ones.

 Review – Klonoa: Door to Phantomile